 - How to Turn On Your CPAP Machine

-We’ll also be going over strategies for getting used to CPAP therapy.
+We’ll also be going over strategies to set you up for success when starting CPAP therapy.
 If you get stuck and have questions, give us a call!
 We have trained CPAP experts standing by to help you.
 Give us a call at 1-800-356-5221 and we’d be happy to assist you!

 Don’t have a machine yet?
 No worries!
 We’ve written a comprehensive guide to CPAP machines that covers all the basics and helps you find the machine that’s right for you.